jkubath/MS2-Embeddings/README.md

   The output is an integer encoded version of the protein id that matches the input.

 # Files
-  1. word2vec.py is the main python script that runs the network
+  1. MS2_embedding.py is the main python script that runs the network
+    A. Uses protein.py to read MS2 data and write data to appropriate files
   2. gen_peptide.py is used to create training data.
 A fasta file is read with protein sequences, the peptide substrings are generated, and output to file
   3. choose_random.py is used to read large two large files and split the data into